ganeti/ganeti/man/hail.rst

 DESCRIPTION
 -----------

-hail is a Ganeti IAllocator plugin that allows automatic instance placement and automatic instance secondary node replacement using the same algorithm as **hbal**(1).
+hail is a Ganeti IAllocator plugin that implements the instance placement and movement using the same algorithm as **hbal**(1).

 The program takes input via a JSON-file containing current cluster state and the request details, and output (on stdout) a JSON-formatted